smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/wav2vec2.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

-- "audio_col" : sets the name of the column containing the audio path. (default: "audio_path")
+- "audio_col": sets the name of the column containing the audio path. (default: "audio_path")
-- "text_col" : sets the name of the column containing the audio script. (default : "text")
+- "text_col": sets the name of the column containing the audio script. (default: "text")
-- "batch_size" : the size of the dataset bundle read during a single train. (default : 16)
+- "batch_size": the size of the dataset bundle read during a single train. (default: 16)